The weekend, a cold vortex threatens Italy, the consequences are precarious between Saturday 12 and Sunday 13 »ILMETEO.it

 This core, driven by unstable currents, tends to follow paths that are not always predictable and often assume retrograde direction (east to west) as in this case.

-According to the latest updates since then Saturday 12 November Worse weather is expected: the contrast that will arise between completely opposing air masses is likely to be favored Precipitation also with the reverse characterfirst in the center and in the south and then also in a part of the north (especially in Liguria, Piedmont, Valle d’Aosta, Western Lombardy and Emilia-Romagna), with a possible Snow return It reaches a height of about 1000 meters.
+According to the latest updates since then Saturday 12 November Worse weather is expected: the contrast that will arise between completely opposite air masses is likely to favor Precipitation also with the reverse characterfirst in the center and in the south and then also in a part of the north (especially in Liguria, Piedmont, Valle d’Aosta, Western Lombardy and Emilia-Romagna), with a possible Snow return It reaches a height of about 1000 meters.

 Sunday 13 Upheaval is still possible in the northwest with covered skies and fresh snowfall on the western-central border of the Alps, with crusts, however, above 1300/1400 metres.
 Elsewhere, however, we will have greater atmospheric stability with brighter periods, albeit somewhat lower temperatures.
 In fact, the Severe flashes from the northern quarters Which is expected to cause a significant drop in temperatures in most sectors.